After record-breaking victories, this is what newly elected GOP women had to say about the future of their party - Local News 8

 Mace, who flipped a South Carolina House seat red, said her party had more women running this year, adding that this trend needs to persist if Republicans want to continue to diversify.
 She later admitted that Democrats have previously done a better job recruiting women to run.

-“We really reflect the faces of America,” she said of the incoming Republican freshman class.
+“We really reflect the faces of America,” Mace told CNN’s Dana Bash on “State of the Union” about the incoming Republican freshman class.
 “The diversity and the inclusion that we have in the Republican Party.
 That is our future.
 And if we don’t get on board with recruiting the right people — minorities, women, veterans, et. cetera, then we’re going to lose in the future.”

 RELATED: A record number of women will serve in the next Congress